Non-Intrusive Binaural Speech Intelligibility Prediction from Discrete Latent Representations: Introduction

-The measure proposed in this paper does not rely on any model of the auditory system.
-Instead, it relies on the assumption that the information relevant for speech intelligibility prediction, such as binaural cues, is shared among different parts of the input sequence while information that is only present locally can be discarded.
-Features are computed as a latent representation of the input binaural signal using a combination of \gls{cpc}~\cite{oord2019} and \gls{vq}~\cite{vanniekerk2020} methods.
-Previous uses of \gls{cpc} in audio applications were limited to single-channel audio input~\cite{oord2019,schneider2019,baevski2020} and images~\cite{oord2019}.
 The resulting \gls{vqcpc} features are input to a predicting function.
 Two predicting functions are considered in this paper to highlight the capacity of the proposed features to capture useful and accessible information and to show that our measure is competitive.

 The remainder of this paper is structured as follows.
 The computation of the proposed features and the considered predicting functions are described in \sref{sec:proposed}.
 The experiments\footnote{Tools to generate the datasets and reproduce the experiments are made available online: \url{https://github.com/vvvm23/stoi-vqcpc}}, including the used datasets of simulated data and considered benchmark, are described in \sref{sec:experiments}.
 The results are presented in \sref{sec:results} and \sref{sec:conclusion} concludes the paper.